Set Up RBAC for API Owners

 Feature Access Scope Description

-API Docs Create, Read, Update, Delete Workspace Users assigned to this role have the ability to view and manage API documentation in a workspace.
+API Docs Create, Read, Update, Delete Workspace View and manage API documentation published to a Dev Portal.

-Dev Portal Setup Create, Read, Update, Delete Workspace Users assigned to this role have the ability to view and manage Developer Portals in a workspace.
+Dev Portal Setup Create, Read, Update, Delete Workspace Set up and manage Dev Portals.

-Proxy Config Create, Read, Update, Delete Workspace Users assigned to this role have the ability to view and manage proxies in a workspace.
+Proxy Config Create, Read, Update, Delete Workspace Create and manage proxies.

 Create Custom Roles